NTT123/pax/README.md

 ## Introduction<a id="introduction"></a>

-``PAX`` is a stateful [pytree](https://jax.readthedocs.io/en/latest/pytrees.html) library for training neural networks.
-The main class of `PAX` is `pax.Module`.
+PAX is a [JAX]-based library for training neural networks.

-A `pax.Module` object has two sides:

-* It is a _normal_ python object which can be modified and called.
-* It is a _pytree_ object whose leaves are `ndarrays`.

-``pax.Module`` object manages the pytree and executes functions that depend on the pytree.
-As a pytree object, it can be input and output to JAX functions running on CPU/GPU/TPU cores.
+PAX modules are registered as JAX [pytree](https://jax.readthedocs.io/en/latest/pytrees.html), therefore, they can be input and output of JAX transformations such as `jax.jit`, `jax.grad`, etc. This makes programming with modules very convenient and easy to understand.

 ## Installation<a id="installation"></a>